Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 sailop compose --type saas-landing

 Each output was scanned with sailop scan --json and the dimension breakdowns were averaged across three independent runs to reduce variance.
+Higher score = more slop; the scanner is built to flag the AI attractor, not to grade taste.
+(We argue why design needs its own linter in Sailop vs ESLint.)

 The results